freenas/freenas-docs/userguide/storage.rst

 state of the RAID.
 #endif truenas

-.. note:: Striping (RAID0) does not provide redundancy.
-If a disk in a stripe fails, the pool will be destroyed and must be recreated and the data restored from backup.
+Striping (RAID0) does not provide redundancy.
+Disk failure in a stripe results in losing the pool.
+The pool must be recreated and data stored in the failed stripe will have to be restored from backups.

-.. note:: If the pool is encrypted with GELI, refer to :ref:`Replacing an Encrypted Disk` before proceeding.
+.. warning:: Make sure that an encrypted pool has a valid passphrase and recovery key file and that the encryption key is backed up to a client system using the pool :ref:`Encryption Operations` **before** attempting to replace the failed drive.

 Before physically removing the failed device, go to